 Aaron attended the University of Louisville’s school of music where he graduated with his master’s degree in music education in 2010.
 While attending UofL, Aaron served as the principal percussionist in the University Wind Ensemble.

-Aaron joined the Leopards in January of 2008 as an assistant teacher and arranger, and also started The Steel Leopards in 2009 as lead teacher and arranger.
+Aaron joined the Leopards in January of 2008 as a teacher and arranger, and also started The Steel Leopards in 2009 as lead teacher and arranger.
 Aaron currently teaches band in Owensboro, KY but still helps with the Leopards.

 Board of Directors